python/cpython/Doc/c-api/unicode.rst

 .. c:function:: PyObject* PyUnicode_Import(const void *data, Py_ssize_t nbytes, uint32_t format)

-   Create a string object from a buffer in an “export format”.
+   Create a Unicode string object from a buffer in a supported format.

    * Return a reference to a new string object on success.
    * Set an exception and return ``NULL`` on error.